A Timeline of Wilshire Boulevard Temple

 Wilshire Boulevard Temple dedicates the Steve Breuer Conference Center in Malibu.

-Property for the Audrey and Sydney Irmas Campus purchased by Wilshire Boulevard Temple.
+The Temple purchase property for the Audrey and Sydney Irmas Campus at Olympic Boulevard and Barrington Avenue.

 The Audrey and Sydney Irmas Campus opens in West Los Angeles.
-The Mann Family Early Childhood Center opens at Irmas.
+The Mann Family Early Childhood Center opens at the Irmas Campus.

 Brawerman Elementary School West opens at the Irmas Campus.